AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 * `"id"` to set unique identifiers
 * `children` / `parent` (optional) to set the [hierarchy](#hierarchy)

-Any resource can include a **period** or periods, which are visualized as timeline elements and set by using these fields:
+Any resource can include a **period** or periods, which are visualized as timeline elements

+Use these fields:

 * `periods` to add an array of periods
 * `id` to set unique identifiers